Skip to main content

 The allowance for Junior ISAs this tax year is £9,000.

-You can split your ISA allowance between different types of ISA.
-For instance, if you paid £4,000 into your LISA (the maximum you can save each year in a LISA), £10,000 into a Cash ISA and £6,000 into a Stocks and Shares ISA, that would make up your full allowance.
-The tax treatment of savings and investments depends on personal circumstances.
-Tax rules may change in future.
+For example, you could pay £4,000 into your LISA (the maximum you can save each year into a LISA), £10,000 into a Cash ISA and £6,000 into a Stocks and Shares ISA – all of which would make up your £20,000 allowance.
+Tax rules may change in the future.

-Your allowance renews on 6 April at the start of each new tax year.
-If you’re looking to top up before the allowance renews, make sure you do it before the last payment deadline for current year's ISA subscriptions.
+If you’re looking to top up your ISA before the allowance renews, make sure you do it before the last payment deadline for the current tax year's ISA subscriptions.

 If your ISA isn’t flexible, you can only deposit £20,000 in total during the course of the tax year, no matter how much you take out.